bilthon/mining-roi/README.md

 ### Important Considerations

 - **Assumptions**: The model assumes constant electricity costs, no equipment failures, and continuous mining
+- **Curtailment Windows**: With curtailment enabled, the miner only earns revenue and incurs electricity costs during the configured uptime window (e.g., 120 cheap-rate hours each week); outside that window it is fully powered down.
 - **Price Volatility**: BTC price projections are based on historical trends and may not reflect future volatility
 - **Difficulty Growth**: Actual difficulty growth may differ from projections
 - **Network Fees**: Uses a fixed average fee per block; actual fees vary